Rough Tor: Contemporary

 There is also a memorial to Charlotte Dymond, who was murdered on the Tor in 1844.

 In a programme shown in 2007 Channel 4's Time Team investigated a 500-metre cairn and the site of a Bronze Age village on the slopes of Rough Tor.

 There is also a Rough Tor on Dartmoor in Devon, three miles west of Postbridge.

 The early colonial name for Mount Barrow, in Northern Tasmania, was 'Row Tor, - believed to be the homonym of 'Rough Tor': named by Matthew Flinders on his maritime survey.

 Popular culture

 Rough Tor features in Daphne du Maurier's novel Jamaica Inn.

+Rough Tor and Brown Willy are listed in a Ward Lock travel guide from the 1920s as places to visit, saying that 'The scenery is wildly grand, rugged and bleak' and recommending hiring a vehicle from Camelford for the visit.

+Cornish wrestling

+Cornish wrestling tournaments, for prizes, were held on Rough Tor in the 1800s, often as part of larger festivals.